-A grievance is a complaint that a specific decision or action affected the student's academic record or status, violated published College policies and procedures, or was applied to the grievant in a manner different from that used for other students.
-The grievance process is not designed to resolve disputes between an individual and an institution where other College policies and procedures exist.
-The grievance process is only intended to be used to settle disputes after all other College processes have been exhausted.
-This policy does not limit the institution's right to change rules, policies or practices.
+A grievance is a complaint that a specific decision or action affected the student's academic record or status, violated published Clarkson College policies and procedures, or was applied to the grievant in a manner different from that used for other students.
+The grievance process is not designed to resolve disputes between an individual and an institution where other Clarkson College policies and procedures exist.
+The grievance process is only intended to be used to settle disputes after all other Clarkson College processes (including but not limited to SW-22 Petition for

+Reconsideration) have been exhausted.
+This policy does not limit Clarkson College's right to change rules, policies, or practices.

-Clarkson College complies with all applicable federal, state, and local laws relating to discrimination based on race, color, religion, ancestry, sexual orientation, physical or mental disability, national origin, ethnicity, sex, age, veteran's status, or marital status.
-Complaints of discrimination may be filed with the Office of Civil Rights, One Petticoat Lane, 1010 Walnut Street, Suite 320, Kansas City, Missouri 64106 at 816.268.0550.
+Clarkson College follows the SW-1 Equal Opportunity and Non-Discrimination Policy and adheres to all applicable federal, state, and local laws relating to discrimination based on race, color, religion, ancestry, sexual orientation, physical or mental disability, national origin, ethnicity, sex, age, veteran's status, or marital status.
+Complaints of discrimination may be filed with the Office of Civil Rights, One Petticoat Lane, 1010 Walnut Street, Suite 320, Kansas City, Missouri, 64106 at (816) 268-0550.

-Grievances may also be filed with the state of Nebraska's Coordinating Commission for Post-secondary Education to the Office of Nebraska Attorney General's office, 2115 State Capitol, Lincoln, NE, 68503, and 402.471.2682, or the Consumer Protection Division (toll-free) at 800.727.6432.
+Grievances may also be filed with the State of Nebraska's Coordinating Commission for Postsecondary Education to the Office of Nebraska Attorney General's office, 2115 State Capitol, Lincoln, NE, 68503, and (402) 471-2682, or the Consumer Protection Division (toll-free) at (800) 727-6432.

 Retaliation is prohibited.
-The College prohibits taking negative action against any person for exercising their rights in using the grievance policy and procedure.
+Clarkson College prohibits taking negative action against any person for exercising their rights in using the grievance policy and procedure.

-Student Grievance Process
+Student Grievance Process:

-Step 1: All other College processes have been exhausted (i.e. other applicable policies and procedures and appeals or at a minimum an informal meeting has occurred to speak with the person/department chair regarding and directly involved in the complaint).
+Step 1: All other Clarkson College processes have been exhausted (i.e. other applicable policies and procedures and appeals or at a minimum, an informal meeting has occurred to speak with the person/director regarding and those directly involved in the complaint).
 If the outcome is still unsatisfactory, then the grievant will move to step 2 of the process.

-Step 2: The student must complete a Grievance Form, which can be obtained from the Student Services office or the Clarkson College website.
-The student must provide strong, documented evidence and submit the completed Grievance Form to the vice president of Academic Affairs (VPAA) office no later than 30 business days from when the incident occurred or all other College processes have been exhausted.
+Step 2: The student must complete a Grievance Form, which can be obtained through the Academic Catalog on the Clarkson College website.
+The student must provide strong, documented evidence and submit the completed Grievance Form to the Office of the Vice president of Academic Affairs (VPAA) no later than thirty (30) business days from when the incident occurred or all other Clarkson College processes have been exhausted.
 A grievant may provide statements from witnesses as part of their information and evidence.

 Step 3: The grievant and any other parties involved should also be aware that they may be asked to present written information/evidence related to the grievance in which they are involved, before a Grievance Committee meeting, if applicable.
-The VPAA office, after receiving the signed grievance form from the student, will send the grievance information request form to parties identified by the students, if applicable.
+The VPAA, after receiving the signed grievance form from the student, will send the grievance information request form to parties identified by the students, if applicable.

-Step 4: The VPAA will initiate and facilitate the college Grievance Committee's response to the student's grievance within 14 business days and will provide a written response of the outcome within five (5) business days of the decision.
+Step 4: The VPAA will initiate and facilitate the Clarkson College Grievance Committee's response to the student's grievance within fourteen (14) business days and will provide a written response of the outcome within five (5) business days of the decision.

-Step 5: The VPAA office will form and facilitate the Grievance Committee.
-The Grievance Committee is the designated arbiter of disputes for the College community.
+Step 5: The VPAA will form and facilitate the Grievance Committee.
+The Grievance Committee is the designated arbiter of disputes for the Clarkson College community.
 All parties must agree to arbitration and be bound by the decision with no right of appeal.
 All complaints will be promptly and thoroughly investigated and resolved.